yejy53/EP-BEV/README.md

 pip install -r requirements.txt
 ```

+If huggingface cannot download the weights successfully, you can add export HF_ENDPOINT="https://hf-mirror.com" at the end of .bashrc and reactivate it.

 ## Data Preparation
 The publicly available datasets used in this paper can be obtained from the following sources: